 - Plan Beyond the PPQ Batches: Successful PPQ runs are not the finish line; they are the transition to Continued Process Verification (CPV).
 Use the data you gather to establish a long-term monitoring plan that ensures your process remains in a state of control for the entire product lifecycle.

-What Exactly Is Process Performance Qualification (PPQ)?
+What is Process Performance Qualification (PPQ)?

 Think of Process Performance Qualification (PPQ) as the final dress rehearsal before your product’s debut.
 It’s the documented evidence proving your manufacturing process can consistently produce a product that meets all its quality standards.
 Before scaling up, you need to demonstrate that your process works as intended, not just once, but repeatedly.
 This isn’t just about ticking a box for regulators; it’s about building a robust, reliable system that confirms your process design is sound and that you have control over variables that could impact the final product.